 On Wednesday 19 June, Year 5 students from the GKT School of Medical Education celebrated their achievements from their elective placements and shared stories and lessons from around the globe.

 During year 5, students are required to spend eight weeks on elective placement as part of the Elective and Global Health module with many opting for overseas placements before entering the workforce as newly graduated medical doctors.

 Dr Ann Wylie, Elective and Global Health Lead in the Department of Population Health Sciences, described the significance of such an experience and how the curriculum at GKT prepares students to be medical leaders.
 King’s gives students the skills, tools, resources and confidence to make a difference outside the classroom.

 While not all students choose to do their elective placement abroad, electives give students the chance to develop on a professional level and see different parts of the world.
 They help diagnose advanced conditions, observe rare tropical diseases and come to understand the many challenges faced by low-resource clinical institutions.

-Student, Catherine Ward, travelled to Israel to work in the oldest hospital in the Middle East – the EMMS Nazareth Hospital.
-Catherine was based in the 24-hour emergency room where most of her patients were women suffering from hyperventilation syndrome (HVS).
+Student, Catherin Ward, travelled to Israel to work in the oldest hospital in the Middle East – the EMMS Nazareth Hospital.
+Catherin was based in the 24-hour emergency room where most of her patients were women suffering from hyperventilation syndrome (HVS).